What is Hypnosis? How Does Hypnosis Work?

 The sense of smell is extremely powerful.
 It is our oldest and most primitive sense, yet it has not evolved much.
 In times past it saved us from the smelly predator sitting outside the cave, waiting for its lunch, being us.

 Fast-forward to today.
 You walk into a party and the smells are delicious and you feel warm and friendly.
-You are reminded of those smells, a celebration of new job, fun times with friends in college or at the club when you felt on top of the world, favorite foods Mom made.
+You are reminded of those smells, a celebration of a new job, fun times with friends in college or at the club when you felt on top of the world, favorite foods Mom made.
 You just relax enjoy the comfortable feeling.
-You notice you stand taller, feel more sexy, an overall feeling of well-being and happiness.
+You notice you stand taller, feel sexier, an overall feeling of well-being and happiness.
 Love those good smells!

 What happens when the smells trigger another kind of feeling, the unpleasant kind?